ShreyasDutt/Godot_Assignment-1/README.md

 ## Getting Started

+- Basic understanding of noise, FastnoiseLite, Textures and Godot.

 ### Prerequisites

 - **Godot Engine:** Make sure you have Godot Engine installed (preferably version 4.0 or higher).